 - Face coverings are required when you enter the ECEC lobby.
 A disposable face covering will be provided if you do not already have one.

 - Do not enter if you are sick.

-- Only three members will be allowed in the office at one time.
+- Only two members will be allowed in the office at one time.

 - Hand sanitizer is available and recommended upon entering.

 Our field staff continue to respond to outages and to work on system improvements and maintenance.
 Many non-essential tasks are being postponed.
 All ECEC employees are practicing social distancing.
 If you see our employees, please do not approach them.